abc24-033/Lavinci-Assignment/README.md

-# Inq
+# Lavinci
-Company that sells wifi and stuff
+A gallery that showcases local art and its exhibits